High School AeroskillsMEA20418

 MEA418 Perform basic repair of aircraft internal fittings during line maintenance

 Please note: Final unit selection is at the discretion of the trainer.

 Students who successfully complete the programme will graduate with:

 4 QCE Credit Points and;

 - MEA20418 – Certificate II in Aeroskills

-Graduates can use these formal qualifications to seek a job or an apprenticeship with an aircraft maintenance employer or to gain entry into further studies in our Diploma of Aeroskills.
+Graduates can use this qualification to seek a job or an apprenticeship with an aircraft maintenance employer or to gain entry into further studies in our Certificate IV or Diploma of Aeroskills.

 - Enrolled in Australian senior high school year 10, 11 or 12